danielpersia/danielpersia.github.io/_pages/about.md

 Multilingualism empowers us to become better active listeners, build stronger teams, and embrace diverse perspectives.
 When we extend ourselves beyond our first languages, we step into a vulnerability that values other ways of thinking and doing.
 With over a decade of experience in teaching and learning, ranging from K-20 education to industry and non-profits, I've developed a set of best practices to lead creatively, with intention, across cultures.

-I've collaborated with a range of public and private institutions, including: the US-UK Fulbright Commission, the US-Brazil Fulbright Commission, the National Science Foundation, the Education Development Center, the Institute of Advanced Studies, the Federal University of Paraná, and Princeton University.

 I hope you'll read my portfolio as an invitation to connect- and to share more about your ongoing goals and projects.
 I'm open to writing, editing and translation jobs (all genres), speaking engagements, and creative collaborations.
 I also welcome consulting in any context (non-profit, industry, education, etc.) where learning and development are fundamental to driving team success and innovation.

 Hope to work together soon!